nikolaf994/Image-Upload-Server/README.md

 ---

-##  Use Cases

-* SaaS dashboards
-* CMS platforms
-* E-commerce image handling
-* User-generated content
-* Internal media services
-* Replacing paid image CDNs

----

-## 📄 License
+## License

 MIT License with Attribution Requirement.

-If you use this project, in whole or in part, you must give appropriate credit by:
-- Mentioning the original author
+You are free to use, modify, and distribute this software, provided that proper credit is given to the original author.

+Attribution must include:

+* The author’s name
-- Linking to this repository
+* A link to the original repository
-- Clearly stating that your project is based on this work
+* A clear statement that the project is based on this work

----

-##  Author

-Built with performance and simplicity in mind.
-Contributions and improvements are welcome.